julesjazz/grapefruitlab/content/print/pity-fear.md

 Yeah, I had some ideas for an ending.
 Big final number.
 Maybe even, reveal a full band behind the curtain?

 **Mia:**
 Oh that’s fun.
 Would they have to wait back there the whole show?
 What if we did something with a ‘helicopter landing on stage’?
-But sit mall, it’s a radio controlled thing?
+But small, it’s a radio controlled thing?
 It lands on the altar, and it’s carrying… A fortune cookie maybe?
 Some message from the gods?
 A prophesy!

-**Josie *[pulls out a drone]*:**
-Would something like this work?

-**Mia:**
-Yes, yes!
-But I think it needs to be more realistic, right?
-For the joke to work.
-Like some kind of military…

 **Josie:**
-Now you’re just setting up a joke about *attack helicopters*.
-This drone identifies…

-**Mia:**
-Oh, yikes.
-No. Never mind.

-**Josie:**
-It’s a bit *Deus Ex Machina* anyway.
+It’s a bit *Deus Ex Machina*.
 God from a literal machine?

 **Mia:**
 That’s fair… We just need something that brings this all together.